15 Vegan Recipes in a Jar (Mason Jar Salads, Oats, Desserts) - Dr. Axe

 3. Chocolate Coconut Overnight Oats

-Another of my favorite Mason jar recipes, these chocolate coconut mix tastes decadent but is good for you.
-With rolled oats, cocoa powder, chia seeds and coconut flakes, this easy-to-make breakfast tastes decadent, but will keep you full for hours.
+Another favorite Mason jar recipe, this chocolate coconut mix tastes decadent but is good for you.
+With rolled oats, cocoa powder, chia seeds and coconut flakes, this easy-to-make breakfast tastes decadent and will keep you full for hours.

 Chocolate Coconut Overnight Oats